davidfurlong/personal-website/content/posts/2019-08-17-how-to-build-an-email-reply-feature.md

 There are two ways to handle this problem that I know of.

+The first way to do this, is to encode information in the reply-to address before the @ symbol of the origin notification email.
+This information should convey the thread id, the user id of the notified person and a secret authentication token for the user.

+There are different configurations of this method which have different security properties:

+(1) Use a stored secret authentication token for each (thread, user) pair.

+(2) Combine the unique identifiers of users and threads with a secret and then perform a one-way, collision resistant hash on the combined string.

+(3) Use a stored secret authentication token for each (last_message, user) pair which makes it possible

+Pros and cons of (1), (2) and (3):

+(1)
+*Pros:* possible to revoke tokens
+*Cons:* [Replay attacks](https://en.wikipedia.org/wiki/Replay_attack), need to store additional information

+(2)
-The first way to do this, is in the reply-to address before the @ symbol of the origin notification email encode information which conveys the thread id, the user id of the notified party and a secret authentication token for the user.
-There are additional ways you could do this which have slightly different security implications, such as an individual authentication token for a (thread, user) pair which makes it possible to revoke tokens on a (thread, user) basis.
-However we shouldn't just have a thread secret token because this would allow one user to impersonate another user in the same thread.
-This might not be obvious if your threads are necessarily constrained to be always between two users (such as a direct messaging system), but even impersonating the only other user in the thread may have implications.
-You can also use one secret that concatenate with the user id and thread ids that you then use a one-way hash on.
-This method is simpler in that you don't need to generate and store tokens on users or (user, thread) pairs, but also is susceptible to different types of attacks, which depend partially on the hash you use and how you concatenate the secret.
-It also means that if your one secret is compromised the attacker can post as any user in any thread, and that if you change the secret to remove this access, all sent emails 'replyTo' header messages will be out of date and no longer be able to authenticate the corresponding users.
+*Pros:* no need to store additional information *Cons:* Depending on the hash function chosen and the defense against an attacker generating accounts, threads and brute force attempts it may be have properties which make it too possible to guess the secret or send unauthorized messages to other threads.
+Replay attacks are also possible.
+If your one secret is compromised the attacker can post as any user in any thread, and that if you change the secret to remove this access, all sent emails 'replyTo' header messages will be out of date and no longer be able to authenticate the corresponding users.
+Revoking tokens is not possible.

-For simplicity we chose the last option (Note this bit is not my code, but my colleagues):
+(3)
+*Pros:* Replay attacks are not possible, Revoking tokens is possible.
+*Cons:* More information needs to be stored

+In this post the code of option (2) is shown:

 ```js
 const NONCE = Buffer.from('7'.repeat(tweetnacl.secretbox.nonceLength));